Bloggers for Birth Kits FAQ

 How are monetary donations used?

-Funds donated to Bloggers for Birth Kits go toward the assembly and distribution of clean birth kits as well as maternal education in Papua New Guinea.
-Money is given through our YWAM Medical Ship and allocated for Bloggers for Birth Kits.
-I then purchase supplies and rally local volunteers to help me put together the kits.
-This year one group raised more funds than we needed for birth kits so I contacted them about helping to sponsor a midwife supply backpack and some birth education tools instead.
+Funds donated to Bloggers for Birth Kits go toward the assembly and distribution of clean birth kits as well as maternal education in developing nations.
+Money is given primarily through our gofundme.com account.
+We then purchase supplies and rally local volunteers to help put together the kits.
+One year a group raised more funds than we needed for birth kits so I contacted them about helping to sponsor a midwife supply backpack and some birth education tools instead.
 They were thrilled to not only provide kits but also help reinforce our birth education efforts and further equip our midwives and local birth attendants.
+In years past we’ve also received donations for other Love A Mama projects such as Project Baby Bilum (providing mothers with ring slings) and the Sunshine Project (delivering a solar-powered maternal care suitcase for a rural clinic where electricity is not accessible).
+We’ve also now begun a Midwifery Scholarship Fund to see midwives trained in the developing world, beginning with a rural area in central India.
+The projects may vary, but all of the funds we raise here go toward empowering women in the area of maternal health.

 What should I do with left-over supplies?
 Can you use them?

-I sent a package of birth kits, how will I know when they arrive?
+I sent a package of clean birth kits, how will I know when they arrive?

 Dear friends, please let me know if you have other questions that might be applicable for this FAQ list.
-I’ve been working on a wrap-up report for the 2012 Mothers Day Birth Kit Drive, so watch for that to post later this week.
 Again, I’m amazed at your response, and humbled to be a part of something so wonderful.
 Thank you, thank you, thank you!
+The Love A Mama Collective is alive and well, impacting thousands of lives through simple initiatives of women empowering women.